dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ### ICC panic behaviour

-In Dusk’s inter-contract call (ICC) model, a contract panic (e.g. from a failed assertion) behaves very differently from an EVM-style revert (e.g., as in Ethereum).
+In Dusk’s inter-contract call (ICC) model, a contract panic (e.g., from a failed assertion) behaves very differently from an EVM-style revert (e.g., as in Ethereum).
+In Solidity, a failed `require` immediately triggers a revert that rolls back all state changes in the entire transaction, even across multiple contract calls.
 In Dusk, a panic only rolls back the state changes of the called contract itself, not the entire transaction.
 When a contract panics, it returns a `PanicError` to the caller contract, and the caller’s execution can choose how to handle it.
 If the caller does not explicitly handle the panic, execution simply continues after the call.

 For example, suppose Contract A calls Contract B, and B encounters a panic.
 Rusk will automatically discard any state changes B made before panicking and then return an error receipt up to A. If A’s code does not catch this error, A’s execution resumes normally.
 A can use a try/catch-style pattern to detect the panic and respond to it.